Read time: 1 minute 25 seconds

 The people who need services most are often the people who find them hardest to access.

-People may not have a choice when using an online service provided by government, so it’s important they work for everyone.
+People may not have a choice when using an online services, so it’s important they work for everyone.

 Why it's important

 - Explore the impact and benefits for everyone.
 Watch the web accessibility perspectives video series from the World Wide Web Consortium (W3C).

 But good accessibility practices don’t just apply to people with disability or older Australians:

 - 28% of Australians live in regional and remote areas

 - 26% of people living in Australia are born overseas